margaretkhendre/Nonprofit-Funding-vs-Deep-Learning-Challenge/README.md

 3. Preprocess the dataset as you did in Step 1.
 Be sure to adjust for any modifications that came out of optimizing the model.

-4. Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.
+4. Design a neural network model, and be sure to adjust for modifications that will optimize the model.

 5. Save and export your results to an HDF5 file.
 Name the file AlphabetSoupCharity_Optimization.h5.